Recruit international university students, recent graduates, and professionals for our Intern and Trainee programs.

-Greenheart Exchange reviews the applicant for eligibility once the required documents (see list below) have been submitted.
+Greenheart Exchange reviews the applicant for eligibility once the following required documents are submitted:

 When the applicant is approved for sponsorship, he/she will be granted access to a personal Greenheart Exchange Online account.
 The applicant will be asked to complete:

-Once all required steps (see below) have been completed, the Intern or Trainee applicant’s DS-2019 form will be issued.
+Once the following required steps are completed, the Intern or Trainee applicant’s DS-2019 form will be issued.

 Once the applicant receives the DS-2019 Form, he/she will be able to schedule their visa interview with the local U.S. Embassy.
 Don’t forget to let Greenheart Exchange know the date and the results of the visa interview!